MrATX/DockerInstance_Terraformed/README.md

 # DockerInstance_Terraformed
-Terraform modules for deploying an EC2 instance and installing Docker
+Terraform modules for deploying a Docker Instance in AWS

-Uses Terraform to deploy an AWS EC2 instance and install Docker, then outputs a link to SSH into the instance
+Uses Terraform to deploy an AWS EC2 instance and install Docker, then outputs a link to SSH into the instance.
+Run the link from the same place you run the Terraform plan, and you'll be in a fresh Docker environment to use at your leisure!

 Module includes:
 - EC2 instance using Ubuntu 22.04